VNxyz1/Connect-U-Frontend/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 ### App version
 Run `npm run build-app` to build the project with the app environment.
 Then run `npx cap add [ android | ios ]` to add your platform of choice.
+You now have to oben the generated directory with Android Studio (for android) or Xcode (for ios).